Back from the Dead (mixtape): Accolades

 The mixtape was named the 11th best mixtape of 2012 by DatPiff.
-DatPiff also poistioned Lil Reese's certified gold mixtape "Don't Like" hosted by DJ Drama and Don Cannon at 44th on their "50 Best Mixtapes of 2012" list.
+DatPiff also positioned Lil Reese's certified gold mixtape "Don't Like" hosted by DJ Drama and Don Cannon at 44th on their "50 Best Mixtapes of 2012" list.
 Both mixtapes were produced by Chicago producer Young Chop and included the hit single, "I Don't Like".

 Other responses

 In October and December 2013 Lady Gaga upload a few videos on her Instagram account, in which she is listening to Keef's song "3Hunna" from the mixtape.
-Later, in an AMA interview she said, "I’ve been listening to a lot of Chief Keef, so I’m kinda into Chicago music right now, I was living there for a while, so we’ve been listening to a lot of his records.
+Later, in an AMA interview she said, "I’ve been listening to a lot of Chief Keef, so I’m kind of into Chicago music right now, I was living there for a while, so we’ve been listening to a lot of his records.
 I’m a big fan."
 Keef returned the praise via Twitter shortly thereafter, stating, "I love Lady Gaga For Sayin She Listens to a lot of me and What’s so crazy I was jus Watchin Dis redcarpet shit Like damn dis Girl fine," adding, "Love You Lady Gaga."